 Where is the Capital Region?

 The Capital Region USA is made up of Washington DC, Maryland and Virginia.
-It’s a huge region with a lot of the nations important historical and political sites, not least it’s the capital city!
+It’s a huge region with a lot of the nation’s important political and historic sites, not least it’s the capital city!
 There are 13 scenic byways, so it’s fair to say this trip just scratched the surface of what’s on offer.

 Is the Capital Region Worth Visiting?